sleepymalc/How2LaTeX/README.md

 This is another.
 ```

-When writing paragraphs, $\LaTeX$ will wrap text in adjacent lines as if they were *part of the same paragraph*, while treat `\n` (i.e., newline symbol) as a sign for starting a new paragraph.
+When writing paragraphs, $\LaTeX$ will wrap text in adjacent lines as if they were *part of the same paragraph, while treating `\n` (i.e., newline symbol) as a sign for starting a new paragraph.

 ```latex
 This is